cscart/docs/en/developer_guide/api/entities/products.rst

         -   Product name—searches the name of the product as it appears on the storefront and in the Administration panel.
     *   -   pshort
         -   |
-        -   Short description—searches a short product description which appears on the product list on the storefront.
+        -   Searches a short product description which appears on the product list on the storefront.
     *   -   pfull
         -   |
-        -   Full description—searches for the product description that will appear on the product details page of the storefront.
+        -   Searches for products with a specific word or a part of phrase in their "Full description".
     *   -   pkeywords
         -   |
         -   Meta keywords—searches for a list of search keywords that appear on the product page.
     *   -   pcode
         -   |
-        -   Product code—a parameter used to **filter** the identifier of the product that you use in your store.
+        -   A parameter used to **filter** the identifier of the product that you use in your store.
     *   -   cid
         -   |
-        -   Category ID—a parameter used to **filter** the categories that the product will be assigned to.
+        -   A parameter used to **filter** the categories that the product will be assigned to.
     *   -   subcats
         -   |
         -   | Include subcategories of the given category (the ``cid`` filter must be used) in the search scope: